Olivine-star/EvSR-test1/README.md

 ![DEMO](./imgs/ex.png)

 ## Implementation
+NOTE: The code provides an unoptimized prototype allowing you to make modifications as needed.
+You can try other networks and learning settings to meet various scenarios.
 1. Prepare your event sample (with `t, x, y, p` entries) in the `data` folder.
 2. Run the program
    ```
    CUDA_VISIBLE_DEVICES=0 python run_task.py
    ```
-3. Check the `result` folder for your output files.
+3. Check the `result` folder for output files.